vorkapicdalijo/data-science-project/readme.md

+# Data science colege project - Stress data anaylsis

-# Notes for stress data
+### Notes for stress data
 - StudentGrades.txt contains the grades for each student
 - The Data.zip file contains folders for each participants named as S1, S2, etc.
 - Under each of the folders corresponding to each partcipants, there are three folders 'Final', 'Midterm 1', and 'Midterm 2', corresponding to three exams.